endrazine/wcc-tests/README.md

 # Testing WCC

-To build, copy the Dockerfile in this repository under /tmp/woot24/Dockerfile.
+To build, copy the Dockerfile in this repository under /tmp/test/Dockerfile.
 Then type:

-	docker build . -t witchcraft:latest
+	docker build . -t witchcraft:latest -f Dockerfile-24.04

 This should produce a new image named witchcraft:latest.

 You can then run the tests as such:

-	jonathan@blackbox:/tmp$ docker run -it witchcraft:latest
+	jonathan@blackbox:/tmp/test$ docker run -it witchcraft:latest

 	root@60b09a74e54d:~/wcc-tests# ls